UX WRITING

 #1 Homepage

-Freeda, Inc. was a San Francisco startup I wrote website copy for in 2021.
+Freeda, Inc. was a San Francisco startup I wrote website and video copy for in 2021.

-Check out the samples below to get a taste of what the final copy and overall UX looked like.
+Check out these samples to get a preview of what the final copy looked like, starting with the homepage.

 #2 Multiple Versions